 In the UK, the over-65 population is expected to increase from roughly 13% of the total population in 1966 to around 27% by 2066 (BBC).
 The growth in older citizens has coincided with an increase in the number of people living with long-term health conditions such as dementia, diabetes and heart disease.
 As such, the average 65-year-old costs the NHS 2.5 times more than a 30-year-old and a 90-year-old seven times more (BBC).

-Underfunding is also thought to contribute to an increasing focus on firefighting rather than long-term planning and strategic planning that emphasises preventative healthcare measures over treatment.
+Underfunding in healthcare is also thought to contribute to an increasing focus on firefighting rather than long-term planning and strategic planning that emphasises preventative healthcare measures over treatment.
 Over years and decades, this adds to the cost of healthcare provision while also causing systems to fall behind in medical, best practice, and technological innovations.

 Almost all countries with a publicly funded healthcare system have to face the challenge of political instability.
 In many nations, the welfare state has become a deeply divisive issue, with both advocates and critics using healthcare systems as examples to argue their respective points.
 Healthcare also becomes a political tool and embroiled in fierce debates over topical issues such as immigration.